Flu vaccinations 2021 - 2022

 - Medicines and Healthcare products Regulatory Agency (MHRA)

-- Influenza campaign resources: England, Northern Ireland, Scotland and Wales
+- Influenza campaign resources: England, Northern Ireland, Scotland for health care staff and social care workers, and Wales

 - The Chief Medical Officer and Chief Pharmaceutical officer in England have issued advice on the prescribing and supply of antiviral medicines for the prevention and treatment of influenza.